hollandtom06-droid/My-Python-Projects-repo/README.md

 # Python Projects Portfolio

+Hi, I'm Tom Holland I'm currently completing a Data Technician Bootcamp, developing skills in Python, data analysis and automation.
+This repository documents my Python learning journey and the practical projects I've completed as part of my training.

 ## Overview

 This repository contains my Python projects and practical exercises completed as part of my **Data Technician Bootcamp**.